 Growing Guidelines

-It is generally propagated manually, from two-inch (5 cm) clippings of an existing rhizome, in well-drained, slightly acidic soil beds.
+It is generally propagated manually, from two-inch (5 cm) clippings of an existing rhizome, in well-drained, slightly acidic soil beds, with a pH of 5.5-6-5.

 New plants should be started in autumn and watered throughout the winter if rainfall is sparse.